g-e-kenney/prettyClusters/README.md

 ### Components of the prettyClusters toolset
 - `generateNeighbors`
 - `prepNeighbors`
-- `repnodeTrim`
 - `analyzeNeighbors`
 - `prettyClusterDiagrams`

+### Accessory components
+- `gbToIMG`
+- `incorpIprScan`
+- `repnodeTrim`

 ### External requirements
 Beyond the (many) R packages used, `analyzeNeighbors` uses local installs of [mafft](https://cytoscape.org/) and [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) in its analysis of hypothetical proteins.
 It's highly likely I'll be adding steps that use [hmmer](http://hmmer.org) as well.
 Installation instructions are going to be system-specific, but if using Windows, these tools are currently only set up to deal with installations handled via the Windows Subsystem for Linux.
 It is anticipated that these tools will often be paired with use of the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/).
 Those are online, but [Cytoscape](https://cytoscape.org/) is used for visualizing the sequence-similarity networks generated there.
+When

 ### Getting started
 This package is nowhere near ready for legit repositories, so you are stuck with the development version.
 Probably easiest to install via: